dillonforrest/startup/_posts/2015-03-01-month-4-february-2015-wrapup.md

 There are two main reasons why I didn't end up quitting.
 One was that I changed my game plan.
 Spending time working on a prototype meant that I had something new to work on.
 It's a new hope for me to figure out how to solve real problems for real customers.
 The other reason is my girlfriend.
 Having a <a href="http://www.dillonforrest.com/startup/balancing-a-relationship-with-starting-up/" target="_blank">relationship</a> while starting up isn't easy, but I wouldn't be able to do it without my super smart girlfriend to help me.

+If there's anything I did well this month, it was persevere through self-doubt.

 # Doing

 #### My prototype